qkzk/qkzk/content/docs/nsi/cours_terminale/bdd/sqljs/_index.md

 SELECT designation,COUNT(*) AS nbr, (AVG(salary)) AS avg_salary FROM employees GROUP BY designation ORDER BY avg_salary DESC;
 SELECT name,hired_on FROM employees ORDER BY hired_on;
 {{< /sql >}}

-## Mermaid

-Pas configuré correctement je pense...

-{{< mermaid class="text-center">}}
-stateDiagram-v2
-    State1: The state with a note
-    note right of State1
-        Important information!
-You can write
-        notes.
-    end note
-    State1 --> State2
-    note left of State2 : This is the note to the left.
-{{< /mermaid >}}